 Your dog depends on you to supply the four key ingredients every dog needs for a happy life: food, shelter, safety and entertainment.
 When you supply these life basics, grounded on a foundation of respect, bond and trust and demonstrated by your continual, consistent leadership, your dog will know he is safe and loved, and thus will be more relaxed and content.

-Following are some canine-friendly tips for how to show your special affection for your dog.
+Following are some canine-friendly tips on how to show your special affection for your dog:

 Get some exercise.
 A spirited walk together-whether to your local dog park or exploring a new neighborhood or trail-is always a great way to bond.

 Give him a new toy.
 Puzzle toys such as the BusterÂ® Cube are especially fun, as they provide tasty treats.
 Dogs also love sturdy squeaker toys and toys like those made by KONGÂ®, which you can fill with treats for hours of satisfying chewing.
 To make the fun last even longer, fill the toy with peanut butter and then place it in the freezer before giving it to your delighted dog.